Todrick Hall: 2006–2010: Broadway, YouTube, American Idol

 When Hall was twenty he auditioned for the Broadway production of The Color Purple with Oprah Winfrey and Fantasia Barrino.
 He was cast in the ensemble, and as understudy for the role of Harpo.
 Barrino rose to fame as the winner of the third season of the reality singing competition American Idol, and working with her would inspire Hall to later audition for the show as well.
 After The Color Purple he performed in Memphis: The Musical and touring productions of Beauty and the Beast, Radio City Christmas Spectacular featuring the Rockettes, and Hairspray.

 Hall relocated to Los Angeles, eventually living in a four-bedroom "nondescript three-story home in the Hollywood Hills".
 He joined the video-sharing platform YouTube in May 2006, and made over 300 videos in the next five years.
 His first video, filmed while still living in Texas, was "a hilarious clip of him singing his order to a McDonald's drive-through speaker (complete with backup singers)".
 The video has since received over ten million views.
 In 2008 he uploaded a video of a performance of "Hard to Say Goodbye," which boosted his subscribers to two million.
 YouTube became a full-time pursuit for Hall in 2011.
 He says the platform showcases "how I can write a song, create the concepts, execute them, direct, choreograph and do hair and makeup" as well as perform.
 Some of his popular videos were the basis of later concert tours like "Twerk Du Soleil" and the "Toddlerz Ball."

 In August 2009, Hall auditioned for the ninth season of American Idol in Dallas, Texas.
 He sang a self-composed song mentioning the judges – Simon Cowell, Randy Jackson, Kara DioGuardi, and guest judge Joe Jonas – to make his case for inclusion in the program.
 Years later, reflecting on his Idol experiences, Hall said his "fondest memory" was the audition song.
 All four approved of his participation; he went into Hollywood week and eventually the semi-finals.
 In the Top 24, he sang Kelly Clarkson's "Since U Been Gone", and in the Top Twenty performed Tina Turner's "What's Love Got to Do with It".
 He was eliminated in the Top 16 on March 11, 2010, after his rendition of Queen's "Somebody to Love;" he was one of four contestants eliminated in that round, and thus ranked between 13th and 16th overall.
 Judge Simon Cowell dismissively told Hall he "wouldn't amount to anything beyond a Broadway actor".
 Later Hall stated that he regretted hiding his sexuality on the show: he had a girl wait for his post-audition walk outside with his golden ticket.

 In August 2010, Hall returned to Broadway in the musical Memphis.
-Hall feels, in contrast to producing shows and managing staff, that his Broadway work was less stressful as he was an employee who did his job then was done.
-As a producer he was responsible for every facet of production.